 - Add powdered sugar and beat another 10 minutes until it turns white and looks like whipped cream.

-- Let them cool before placing them on a platter.
+- Let them cool completely before placing them on a platter.
 Dust them with a generous amount of powdered sugar using a strainer.

 aristea lachase says